mwright-pivotal/blackjack-cv-ai-backend/dlstreamer/README.md

 *** Important ***
-If you want to use your own YOLOv5 based model, be sure to examine the layers of the resulting model to determine the proper params when converting to Openvino IR
+If you want to use your own YOLOv5 based model, be sure to examine the layers of the resulting model to determine the proper params when converting to Openvino IR.
+More details here: https://dlstreamer.github.io/dev_guide/yolov5_model_preparation.html#model-pre-post-processing

 From within a dlstreamer container, convert your model using "mo" util from Intel